casegib/swia/README.md

 # Star Wars Imperial Assault (Foundry VTT System Scaffold)

 Unofficial system scaffold targeting Foundry VTT v13.351.
 Focus is on actor sheets for heroes, villains, allies, and generic characters.
-This is a starting point—replace placeholder assets and flesh out rules, dice, and item automation as needed.
+This is a starting point—replace placeholder assets and flesh out rules and item automation as needed.

 ## Install (local dev)
 1. Clone or copy this folder into your Foundry `Data/systems/swia` directory.